 Nutrition Information: The information shown is an estimate provided by an online nutrition calculator and is not a substitute for a the advice of a professional nutritionist.

 - Prep Time: 15 mins

 - Category: Dinner

-Keywords: One pan chicken piccata, Chicken with lemon and caper sauce
+Keywords: boneless chicken cutlets with lemon caper wine sauce